AdrianHorvath8/AdrianHorvath8/README.md

 🌱 I'm currently improving my skills in Django and all the technologies associated with it

-💻 I’m currently looking for new backend opportunities where I can contribute to meaningful products and grow alongside a motivated team.
+💻 I’m currently looking for new backend opportunities where I can contribute to meaningful products.

  </div>